naveedmurtuza/fantastic-fiesta/_posts/2014-06-10-see-pixyll-in-action.md

 ---
 ##### Introduction

 This blog post guides you to turn your old dusty PC/Laptop to NAS server.
-I am using using my old (infact my first, bought _wayyybaack_ in 2008!) laptop.
+I am using using my old laptop (infact my first, bought _wayyybaack_ in 2008!).
 Dell Inspiron 1501!
 Its a AMD turion X2 with 2 GB of RAM and 100 GB HDD.

 I have selected [Nas4Free](http://www.nas4free.org) as the OS, primarily for its low hardware requirements.
 [FreeNAS](#), the other excellent alternative has pretty high requirements.
 If your old laptop turns on and boots, you are good to go.
 If it doesnt support booting from USB drive then you have to burn a copy of the OS to a CD and install it on the internal HDD.
 Fortunately my inspiron supports booting from USB drive, so I will be installing NAS4Free on a USB stick.